Leadership

 Senior Advisor on Energy Communities, U.S. Department of Energy

-Anderson earned his bachelor’s degree in chemical engineering at West Virginia University and his master’s and doctorate in chemical engineering from the Massachusetts Institute of Technology.
+Prior to joining DOE, Anderson served as director of West Virginia University’s (WVU) Energy Institute, where he coordinated and promoted university-wide energy research in engineering, science, technology and policy.
+Anderson earned his bachelor’s degree in chemical engineering at WVU and his master’s and doctorate in chemical engineering from the Massachusetts Institute of Technology.

 Briggs White, Ph.D.